-☐ 1.
-Determine the location of the receiver.
-Wipe the area with denatured alcohol only once or twice.
-Excessive wiping will remove the paint.
-Cut a piece of double-sided tape to fit your receiver and stick it to the underside.
+□ 1.
+Cut a piece of the included double-sided tape to fit your receiver and stick it to the underside of the receiver case.
 Connect the aileron, rudder, and elevator servos to the receiver.
-Peel the backing from the double-sided tape and secure the receiver to the fuselage in the location shown in the picture.
-For a tidy installation you may wish to tape the servo leads to the fuselage.
+Connect the ESC to the receiver.
+Feed the ESC motor leads through the hole in the fuse and connect them to the motor.
+Peel the backing from the double-sided tape and secure the receiver to the fuse in the location shown in the picture.
+Secure the ESC to the fuse as far forward as it will go with double-sided tape.